 Unfortunately, along our coastlines lots of debris can be found, and two of the biggest culprits are plastic bottles and cigarette butts.
-So this August we have decided to see if we can make one debris problem help reduce another.
+So this August we decided to see if we could make one debris problem help reduce another.

-Our challenge is this: any single use plastic bottles that are used and disposed of in our dive centre will be used to collect cig butts from the local beach, bay, roads and pavements.
+Our challenge: any single-use plastic bottles collected at our dive centre would be used to gather cigarette butts from the local beach, bay, roads and pavements.

 CONTENTS: